OctopusDeploy/docs/docs/api-and-integration/troubleshooting-integrations-with-build-servers.md

 !toc

-## Troubleshooting build steps created by the Octopus Deploy team{#Octopus-Steps}
+## Troubleshooting Build Steps Created by the Octopus Deploy Team {#Octopus-Steps}

-### What happens when an Octopus step is executed during the build process {#Octopus-Steps-What-happens-behind}
+### What Happens When an Octopus Step is Executed During the Build Process {#Octopus-Steps-What-happens-behind}

 The Octopus Deploy team supports many of the most popular integration plugins/extensions our there, like the ones for [VSTS/TFS](\docs\api-and-integration\tfs-vsts\index.md), [Teamcity](\docs\api-and-integration\teamcity.md) and [Bamboo](\docs\api-and-integration\bamboo.md).
 All the steps provided by these extensions/plugins are nothing but wrappers of `Octo.exe` that provide a UI with fields whose values will be passed to this command line tool during the build.